Best Practices 12 min read

 What Is Live Chat Support?

 Live chat is a real-time communication channel that lets you interact with website visitors through an instant messaging interface.
 Unlike phone support that requires voice conversations or email that creates asynchronous delays, live chat provides immediate text-based support right in your customer's browser.
-It's the digital equivalent of a friendly store associate walking up to help you—but scaled across your entire website.
+With an average response time of just 15 seconds according to TechJury, it's the fastest customer service channel available—and customers know it.

-Modern live chat goes beyond simple messaging.
+Modern live chat goes far beyond simple messaging.
 It integrates with your customer data, shows you who's browsing your site, lets you see what pages they've visited, and even enables proactive outreach when someone looks like they need help.
-Think of it as your front door to customer support—the first impression that often determines whether a one-time visitor becomes a loyal customer.
+The Comm100 2025 Live Chat Benchmark Report revealed that 77.9% of chats now occur on mobile devices, making chat the native communication format for how most people browse the web.

 How Live Chat Differs from Other Channels